jleck/elasticbeanstalk-nginx-php/readme.md

 #### composer
 Composer is a popular dependency manager for PHP.
 Make you you run `composer install` in postDeploy.sh to download all required packages.
 More information can be found [here](http://getcomposer.org).

+#### logentries
+Rsyslog forwarding is impelemented for [logentries](http://www.logentries.com).
+You'll need to create a [*token based input*](https://logentries.com/doc/input-token/) and then configure the `logentries.token` Elastic Beanstalk environment property with that token.

 #### memcache
 Memcached is an in-memory key-value store for small chunks of arbitrary data.
 More information can be found [here](http://memcached.org).

-#### rsyslog
-Rsyslog forwarding is impelemented for [logentries](http://www.logentries.com).
-You'll need to create a [*token based input*](https://logentries.com/doc/input-token/) and then configure the `logentries.token` Elastic Beanstalk environment property with that token.

 #### ssl
 The ssl option creates a copy of the default Nginx config with ssl enabled.
 Encryption is done via a self-signed SSL certificate (valid for 1 year from the build script run date).
 The purpose of this self-signed SSL cert is to encrypt traffic between the Elastic Load Balancer (ELB) and your instance; *you will still want to install a trusted SSL certificate on your Elastic Load Balancer*.
 HTTPS traffic will be encrypted between the browser and ELB using your trusted certificate, and re-encrypted between the ELB and AWS instance using the self-signed certificate.